Carmen-Git-It/caramel-bot/README.md

-# caramel-bot
+# Caramel-Bot
-A discord bot written in Go, mostly for fun and to learn a bit more.
+Caramel Bot discord bot written in Go, mostly for fun and to learn a bit more.